sojwolf/iNaturalist_traits/maps_iNaturalist/DGVM/README.md

 | SLA| 14 |  |
 | Plant.Height | 15|  |

-## Correlation of sPlotOpen and GBIF sample for all traits at different resolutions
+## Correlation of sPlotOpen and iNaturalist maps for all traits at different resolutions

 ![Corr Plot](Correlation_sPlot.png)